Warm & Humid With Isolated Showers & Storms this Week! - WBBJ TV

 FRIDAY:

 Mostly cloudy skies and a few showers will again be in the forecast on Friday.
-Chances increase as the day progresses but a few showers or storms could linger in the early morning hours as well before sunrise.
+Chances are greatest in the late morning and early afternoon as of now and look to clear out into the evening and Friday night.
+There could be a few showers during parade in Humboldt so keep the umbrella handy and be sure to monitor the forecast on Friday.
 The severe storm threat will be low but a few storms are expected to fire up again at times.
 Highs on Friday will be a bit warmer than Thursday and approach the mid 80s for most of West Tennessee.
 The winds on Friday are forecast to come out of the south making for a warm and humid afternoon.
-Chances for rain on Friday sit around 20%.
+Chances for rain on Friday sit around 40%.

 THE WEEKEND: